reshawnlofters/youbudget/README.md

 # YouBudget: Income and Expense Tracker

 ## Overview
-YouBudget is an income and expense tracker that allows users to input financial data, visualize monthly transactions using an interactive graph, and evaluate their financial status.
+YouBudget is a budgeting web app that allows users to log income and expenses, visualize monthly transactions through an interactive graph, and gain insights into their financial health.

 ## Preview
 ![YouBudget Image](images/youbudget-image.png)